ch4mpy/spring-addons/samples/tutorials/keycloak.md

 # Configure a Local Keycloak Instance
 If you do not have a SSL certificate yet, refer to instructions in [this repo](https://github.com/ch4mpy/self-signed-certificate-generation) to generate one and add it to bot your JRE cacerts file and your OS trusted root certificates.

-Here is sample configuration for [Keycloak power by Quarkus](https://www.keycloak.org/downloads):
+Here is sample configuration for [Keycloak power by Quarkus](https://www.keycloak.org/downloads).
+Add the lines below to `C:\keycloak-install-dir\conf\keycloak.conf` :
 ```
 hostname=localhost